-Graymail?
 That was a new term for me.
-She said the term and left me with dozens of questions about Graymail.
+She said the term and left me with dozens of important questions about Graymail.
 I started my analysis from the night.
-My research started and I figured out this is a term that we marketers don’t use frequently, but it is something we face everyday.
+My research started.
+Still I figured out this is a term that we marketers don’t use frequently, instead it is something we face everyday.

 What is a Graymail?

 The engagement level of this graymail is very less, as most people don’t need these emails.
 In the end, it may impact share a higher conversion rate.
 It is easy to try.

-Graymails are usually those emails that you had opted in but after a certain time you get weary of them.
+Overall Graymails are usually those emails that you had opted in but after a certain pulse you get weary of them.
 Hence, you stop engaging with these emails.

-ISPs detect these emails as graymails based on the lack of engagement and avoid the interference of great third party.
-For example, if you’ve opened the first two emails from a retailer and then never engaged with the next 50 or so emails, ISPs will definitely mark these emails as Graymails.
+Internet Service Providers / system detect these emails as graymails based on the lack of engagement and avoid the interference of great third party.
+For example, if you’ve opened the first two emails from a retailer to check the scores and website traffic.

-ISPs track your engagement with the emails you receive.
+Internet Service Providers track your engagement with the emails you receive.
 It verify the industry reputations and history of email list.
-Think it gets smarter with its categorization based on the actions of all recipients across emails sent from a particular domain.
+Think it gets smarter with its categorization based on the actions of all recipients across emails sent from a particular reputation email in real time.

 Graymail is not same as Graylisting.